zdfowler/diedactic/README.md

 To analyze images, first install dependencies:

 1. `./docker-compose up` - Starts `clair` service and private registry (Use separate terminal without `-d` to monitor log output)
-1. `./run-install-deps.sh` - Downloads `docker-slim` and `klar` binaries
+1. `./run-install-deps.sh` - Downloads `docker-slim` and `klar` binaries, and ensures `jq` is available.

 Create or fill the `images.list` file with at least one image name, one per line.
+Namespaces and tags (i.e., `:7.8.1`) are not currently supported.

 > `images.list`

 ### Running the Tool

-Once the dependencies are installed and the docker services running, use the runner script to do everything at once.
+Once the dependencies are installed and the docker services running, use the runner script to do everything in sequence.

 > `./run.sh`